Pokemon-Standards-Consortium/meta/README.md

 ## Working Draft
 Once an Early Draft reaches a point where the sponsor feels that the document is mostly complete, it becomes a Working Draft.
 Working Drafts should be reviewed by any members who would like to use the standard to determine if any changes need to be made.
 ## Publication Candidate
-On a biweekly basis, the list of Working Drafts will be reviewed by the Consortium, and each will be put up for vote to move to Publication Candidate.
+On a biweekly basis, the list of Working Drafts will be reviewed by the Consortium, and each will be put up for vote (as an Issue in the `standards` repository) to move to Publication Candidate.
 Two days (48 hours) will be given to vote, after which the decision will be made based on a plurality of voting members.
 Once a Publication Candidate, members are encouraged to communicate the documents to their organizations for review.
 ## Finalized Standard
-On a biweekly basis, the list of Finalized Standards will be reviewed by the Consortium, and each will be put up for vote to move to Finalized Standard.
+On a biweekly basis, the list of Finalized Standards will be reviewed by the Consortium, and each will be put up for vote (as an Issue in the `standards` repository) to move to Finalized Standard.
 Seven days (168 hours) will be given to vote, after which the decision will be made based on a plurality of voting members.
 Once a Finalized Standard, the document is considered finished and ready for use.
 Minor amendments may be proposed afterwards, starting as late in the process as Working Drafts (without assigning a new PSC ID).

 # Membership
 Organizations and individuals can become members of PSC to provide input throughout the standards process.
 You do not need to be a member to participate in discussion, create a Proposal, or (most importantly) utilize the standards documents.
 Voting and sponsoring/seconding a Proposal are the primary rights granted to members.